A Certificate Authority (CA) is a trusted central administrative entity that can issue digital certificates to users and servers.

 The trust in the CA is the foundation of trust in the certificate as a valid credential.
 A CA uses its private key to create a digital signature on the certificate that it issues to validate the certificate's origin.
 Others can use the CA certificate's public key to verify the authenticity of the certificates that the CA issues and signs.

-A CA can be either a public commercial entity, such as VeriSign, or it can be a private entity that an organization operates for internal purposes.
+A CA can be either a public commercial entity or it can be a private entity that an organization operates for internal purposes.
 Several businesses provide commercial Certificate Authority services for Internet users.
 Digital Certificate Manager (DCM) allows you to manage certificates from both public CAs and private CAs.

 Trusted root status

 The term trusted root refers to a special designation that is given to a Certificate Authority certificate.
 This trusted root designation allows a browser or other application to authenticate and accept certificates that the Certificate Authority (CA) issues.